 Her recent clinical trials work includes the mail-based ASCEND study in 15,480 participants with diabetes, the ongoing 15,000 participant ORION-4 study in cardiovascular disease and she co-leads the ASCEND PLUS trial of oral semaglutide in type 2 diabetes.
 She leads the data linkage team for the RECOVERY trial assessing potential hospital treatments for COVID-19.
 Her research also uses healthcare systems data to generate real time insights into the impact of COVID-19 on NHS care pathways.

 She studied medicine at the University of Edinburgh (1992-1998) and completed an MD thesis at the CTSU (2003-2006).
 After completing her specialist training in Nephrology she returned to CTSU in 2013.

-Colchicine in patients admitted to hospital with COVID-19 (RECOVERY): a randomised, controlled, open-label, platform trial
+Higher dose corticosteroids in hospitalised COVID-19 patients with hypoxia but not requiring ventilatory support (RECOVERY): a randomised, controlled, open-label, platform trial

 Effect of low-dose aspirin on urinary 11-dehydro-thromboxane B2 in the ASCEND (A Study of Cardiovascular Events iN Diabetes) randomized controlled trial

 Data provenance and integrity of health-care systems data for clinical trials.